Information on the suitable choice of a laboratory

-The measurement results from biomonitoring serve the assessment of the occupational risks posed to employees.
+Measurement results from biomonitoring are used for assessment of occupational risks posed to employees.
 Therefore, company doctors should only entrust carefully selected labs with the laboratory analysis.

 Information on the lab selection is available in paragraph 2, section "5.1 Quality assurance" of the Occupational Medicine Rule on "Biomonitoring" (in German language)

-"The general requirements on the expertise of laboratories apply to the completion of the analysis.
-If the doctor makes use of analytical services in the scope of the biomonitoring, they must be convinced that the laboratory which they commission with such services has the appropriate expertise and operational apparatus, and that it also applies the latest quality assurance methods.
-S/he can assume that the results which are determined by an external laboratory are valid if this laboratory holds a valid certificate regarding its successful participation in appropriate inter-laboratory tests, for example, the German Society for Occupational and Environmental Medicine e.V"
+"The general requirements on the expertise of laboratories apply to the implementation of the analysis.
+If doctors make use of analytical services in the scope of biomonitoring, they must verify that the laboratory they commission has the appropriate expertise and equipment, and that it applies the latest quality assurance methods.
+The doctors can assume that the results determined by an external laboratory are valid if this laboratory holds a valid certificate proving successful participation in appropriate inter-laboratory tests, for example, the German Society for Occupational and Environmental Medicine e.V."

-Under point 3.3 "Analytical Determination" and point 3.4, "Quality Assurance" of its Occupational Health Guideline "Biomonitoring", the German Society for Occupational and Environmental Medicine e.V.
+Under point 3.3 "Analytical Determination" and point 3.4, "Quality Assurance" of its Occupational Health Guideline "Biomonitoring" (2013), the German Society for Occupational and Environmental Medicine e.V.
 (DGAUM) provides tips on the choice of a laboratory:

 "When selecting an analytical laboratory, it is necessary to ensure that the laboratory